-Do you have a 3 year plan?
+Do you have a 3-year plan?
 If not, you should.
-Otherwise you may find yourself stuck in a role, and working for an organization, that limits your career growth and personal satisfaction.
+Otherwise, you may find yourself stuck in a role, and working for an organization, that limits your career growth and personal satisfaction.

-You should never plan to stay with any organization more than three years, let alone twenty.
+You should never plan to stay with any organization for more than three years, let alone twenty.
 The organization you join today could go through changes beyond your control, gaining different clients and a new reputation overnight.

 A quick look at many of the world’s top industries and companies should confirm this.
 This tends to happen as companies seek maximum flexibility (which is often at a cost to employees) to respond to changes in the economic environment.
 It’s happened to me a few times in my career.
 I’ve gone to work for a respectable company with a great boss; suddenly, thanks to new policies or a change in leadership, my workplace becomes a mental prison from which I begin plotting my escape.